Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: A Brief Conclusion: An Observer-Centric Causal Holography

 \section{A Brief Conclusion: An Observer-Centric Causal Holography}

-By utilizing an entirely observer-centric methodology, we have shown in this paper \emph{`how', for generic black holes and causal screens beyond the AdS/CFT family of such objects, the Hawking evaporation is indeed protected against any loss of the information bits by the virtue of a must-be-held holography which is defined in the causal patch of a sufficiently-far observer}.
-Indeed, in this same sense, \emph{`the best route'} towards the ultimate and precise resolution of the information paradox turns out to be an \emph{`entirely observer-centric' `causal holography'} which is to be implanted in the very root-foundation of Quantum Gravity.Based on this approach, we have explored and detailed \emph{the microscopic physics of an observer-centric holography} that does realize the \emph{unitarity of information processing} in the quantum evolution of generic causal horizons.
+By utilizing an entirely observer-centric methodology, we have shown how, for generic black holes and causal screens beyond the AdS/CFT family of such objects, the Hawking evaporation is indeed protected against any loss of the information by the virtue of a must-be-held holography which is defined in the causal patch of a sufficiently far observer.
+Indeed, in this same sense, the best route towards the ultimate and precise resolution of the information paradox turns out to be an \emph{entirely observer-centric causal holography} which is to be implanted in the very root-foundation of Quantum Gravity.Based on this approach, we have explored and detailed the microscopic physics of an observer-centric holography that does realize the unitarity of information processing in the quantum evolution of generic causal horizons.
 However, the corresponding \emph{triplet quantum many body system}, summarized in (\ref{99}), clearly needs to be improved to become a complete microscopic description.
 In particular, still there are three main aspects of this microscopic system yet to be known.
 First, the detailed microscopic interactions between all the different sets of modes needs to be fixed.
 Second, the exact unitary operator that drives the dynamics of the entire system, together with the individual dynamics of each one of the evolving subsystems should be determined.
-Third, we still need to unfold how the purity of the final state of the system is being imprinted on the fine-grained multi-mode quantum correlations of the Hawking modes.
-As a hint forward, by the holographically-driven way in which Bobby curvature modes are being dynamically converted into the Hawking modes, and also by their holographic origin as the identical microscopic degrees of freedom of the many body system of the primal horizon as the Holographic screen, it is very natural to anticipate that, in the triplet quantum system there should be an underlying scheme of impartial physical unification between all those sets of modes.
+Third, we still need to unfold how the purity of the final state of the system is imprinted on the fine-grained quantum correlations of the Hawking modes.
+As a hint forward, by the holographic procedure in which Bobby curvature modes are being dynamically converted into the Hawking modes, and also by their holographic origin as the identical microscopic degrees of freedom of the many body system of the primal horizon as the Holographic screen, it is very natural to anticipate that, in the triplet quantum system there should be an underlying scheme of impartial physical unification between all those sets of modes.
 Namely, the fundamental microscopic description of the system should be such that all the modes are being physically considered as identical entities.
 Moreover, both from this study, and from several independent quantum gravitational reasonings, it becomes clear that this fundamental holographic microscopic formulation should be observer-centric in its very conception and formulation. \section *{Acknowledgments} Javad Koohbor and Mohammad Nouri-Zonoz would like to thank University of Tehran for supporting this research project under the grants provided by the research council.
 Mohammad Nouri-Zonoz also thanks the Albert Einstein Center for Fundamental Physics, University of Bern, for kind hospitality and supporting his visit during which part of this study was carried out.
-Alireza Tavanfar thankfully acknowledges the support of his research by the Brazilian Ministry of Science, Technology and Innovation (MCTI-Brazil).
-Alireza Tavanfar would also like to thank CERN Physics Department, where part of the ideas in part B of this research were initially developed, for both hospitality and support.
+Alireza Tavanfar thankfully acknowledges the support of his research by the Brazilian Ministry of Science, Technology and Innovation (MCTI-Brazil) and also in continuation from Funda\c{c}$\tilde{a}$o para a Ci$\hat{e}$ncia e a Tecnologia (Portugal) through the project UID/EEA/50008/2013.
+Alireza Tavanfar would also like to thank CERN Physics Department, where some of the ideas in the second part of this research were initially developed, for both hospitality and support.